Brenda Dvoskin

 About Brenda Dvoskin

 Professor Brenda Dvoskin writes and teaches at the intersection of sexuality and technology.
 Her current projects discuss in turn the concepts of safety, privacy, and consent in online sexual encounters.
-Her work has also focused on participatory structures in the context of online speech governance.
-Her writing appears or is forthcoming in the Fordham Law Review, the Washington Law Review, the Harvard International Law Journal, and the Villanova Law Review.
+Her writing appears or is forthcoming in the Fordham Law Review, Georgia Law Review, Harvard International Law Journal, Harvard Journal of Law & Technology, and Washington Law Review, among others.
+Her work has been recognized with the Haub Law Emerging Scholar Award in Women, Gender & Law, and the Joel R. Reidenberg Award for Outstanding Scholarship by a Junior Scholar at the Privacy Law Scholars Conference, and it has been selected for the Harvard/Stanford/Yale Junior Faculty Forum.

 Before joining the faculty, Professor Dvoskin was an attorney at the Office of the Solicitor General in Argentina.
 She has also held fellowships at the Berkman Klein Center for Internet and Society at Harvard University, the Information Society Project at Yale Law School, and Georgetown University Law Center.
-Professor Dvoskin earned her first law degree at Torcuato Di Tella University in Argentina.
-She holds an LLM and SJD from Harvard Law School.
+Professor Dvoskin holds an LLM and SJD from Harvard Law School.

 Education